Q: How long have you worked at UOW?

 Q. What’s your fondest memory so far of working at UOW?

-I am very honoured to have received various national and international awards but I am particularly proud to have received the UOW Vice-Chancellor’s Award for Outstanding Research in 2010 and the Vice-Chancellor’s Award for Research Partnership in 2013.
+I am very honoured to have received various national and international awards including Engineers Australia Transport Medal, and inaugural Ralph Proctor award from our international geotechnical society, but I am particularly proud to have received the UOW Vice-Chancellor’s Award for Outstanding Research in 2010 and the Vice-Chancellor’s Award for Research Partnership in 2013.

 Q. Random fact about you or hidden talent?

 Hidden talent would be playing the piano by ear.
-My wife and I also take great pride in our charitable work aiding children with leukaemia, volunteering for the Red Cross and assisting those affected by natural hazards, especially in developing countries.
+My wife and I also take great pride in our charitable work aiding children with leukaemia, volunteering for the Red Cross and assisting those affected by natural hazards, especially in developing countries including Bangladesh and Sri Lanka.

 Q. What’s your favourite place in the world and why?